joereger/SauronVisionProtocol/memory-bank/techContext.md

    - Service limits and quotas to be monitored

 2. **Cross-Platform Compatibility**:
-   - UI must be consistent across macOS and Windows
+   - Avalonia UI ensures consistent rendering across macOS and Windows
-   - Networking code must handle platform-specific nuances
+   - Native Apple Silicon (ARM64) support is critical for performance
+   - Packaging and distribution requirements vary between platforms
    - Installation process needs to be streamlined for both platforms

 3. **Protocol Design**: